microsoft/MLOpsPython/docs/getting_started.md

 * The first stage of the pipeline, **Model CI**, does linting, unit testing, code coverage, building, and publishes an **ML Training Pipeline** in an **ML Workspace**.

 * The second stage of the pipeline, **Train model**, triggers the run of the ML Training Pipeline.
 The training pipeline will train, evaluate, and register a new model.
 The actual computation happens on an [Azure Machine Learning Compute cluster](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-set-up-training-targets#amlcompute).
-In Azure DevOps, the stage runs an agentless job that waits for the completion of the Azure ML job, allowing the pipeline to wait for training completion for hours or even days without using agent resources.
+In Azure DevOps, the stage runs an agentless job that waits for the completion of the Azure ML job.
+This allows the pipeline to wait for training completion for hours or even days without using agent resources.

 If  model evaluation determines that the new model does not perform better than the previous one, the new model will not be registered and the pipeline will be canceled.

 * The third stage of the pipeline, **Deploy to ACI**, deploys the model to the QA environment in [Azure Container Instances](https://azure.microsoft.com/en-us/services/container-instances/).
-After deployment, it runs a *smoke test* for validation by sending a sample query to the scoring web service and verifying that it returns an expected response.
+After deployment, it runs a *smoke test* for validation by sending a sample query to the scoring web service and verifies that it returns an expected response.

 The pipeline uses a Docker container on the Azure Pipelines agents to accomplish the pipeline steps.
 The image of the container ***mcr.microsoft.com/mlops/python:latest*** is built with this [Dockerfile](../environment_setup/Dockerfile) and it has all necessary dependencies installed for the purposes of this repository.
 This image is an example of a custom Docker image with a pre-baked environment.
 The environment is guaranteed to be the same on any building agent, VM, or local machine.
 In your project, you'll want to build your own Docker image that only contains the dependencies and tools required for your use case.
 Your image will probably be smaller and faster, and it will be maintained by your team.